dcramps/xcode-snippets/README.md

 1. Click the `+` in the top right of Xcode
 2. Browse to the snippet you want
-3. Double lick to select
+3. Double click to select

 Alternatively, you can type the shortcut for a snippet and have it added as an autocomplete suggestion